 "Everyone's had the surgery."

-I finished the make-up myself.
+I finished the makeup myself.
 Blush wasn't necessary because I was already naturally flushed by anger and shame.
 I was 27 and still couldn't feel at ease with my appearance or escape scrutiny, even from strangers.
-Welcome to one of many K-drama.
+Welcome to one of many K-dramas.

 As pointed out in the opening of Beyond Beauty with Grace Neutral, the pressure felt by women to conform to beauty ideals is obviously experienced across many cultures, but South Korea does have a particularly narrow standard.

 As pointed out in the opening of Beyond Beauty with Grace Neutral, the pressure felt by women to conform to beauty ideals is obviously experienced across many cultures, but South Korea does have a particularly narrow standard.
-It could be summarised as large eyes (with a crease, of course), straight, small nose, v-shaped jawline and poreless, porcelain skin.
+It could be summarized as large eyes (with a crease, of course), straight, small nose, V-shaped jawline, and poreless, porcelain skin.
 But that's just the face.
-You'll also need to be thin and tanned skin is frowned upon - though currently, the trend is also to be more muscular in a subtle, sculpted way.
+You'll also need to be thin and tanned skin is frowned upon — though currently, the trend is also to be more muscular in a subtle, sculpted way.

 Much has been made in the last five years or so about the prevalence of plastic surgery in South Korea.
-Surpassing Brazil for the highest ratio of plastic surgery per capita stakes garnered interest from the likes of The New Yorker, Buzzfeed and Daily Mail, to name a few, plus all corners of the internet.
+Surpassing Brazil for the highest ratio of plastic surgery per capita, stakes garnered interest from the likes of The New Yorker, Buzzfeed and The Daily Mail, plus all corners of the internet.
 Most articles focused on the desire to emulate K-pop stars or look Western.
-While the influence of modern K-pop has been massive, I remember growing up in the 80s - way before the rise of hallyu (the popularity of South Korean culture in other countries) - with my mother actively pushing what would be recognised as today's Korean beauty ideal, despite us living on the other side of the world.
+While the influence of modern K-pop has been massive, I remember growing up in the 80s — way before the rise of hallyu (the popularity of South Korean culture in other countries) — with my mother actively pushing what would be recognized as today's Korean beauty ideal, despite us living on the other side of the world.

 Last year, it was estimated that between one-fifth to one-third of women in Seoul have had plastic surgery.
 A poll reported by the BBC put the figure at 50% for women in their 20s.

-I delved deeper into issues involving Confucianism, Korea's wrought history, how individualism takes a backseat, the rapid rate of industrialisation and technology after the Korean War, economics and the role of society in private lives.
-And in the end, standing in this busy intersection, I came to the following forehead-slapping conclusion: my mother obviously tried to instil in me the only value system she knew, but I didn't have to accept them wholesale, especially since neither of us have set foot in South Korea since 1979.
-In some strange way, we were both clinging to something that was essentially alien - me, any notion of having an exclusively Korean identity; her, a daughter who happened to be a complete foreigner.
+I delved deeper into issues involving Confucianism, Korea's wrought history, how individualism takes a backseat, the rapid rate of industrialization and technology after the Korean War, economics, and the role of society in private lives.
+And in the end, standing in this busy intersection, I came to the following forehead-slapping conclusion: my mother obviously tried to instill in me the only value system she knew.
+But I didn't have to accept these values wholesale, especially since neither of us have set foot in South Korea since 1979.
+In some strange way, we were both clinging to something that was essentially alien — me, any notion of having an exclusively Korean identity; her, a daughter who happened to be a complete foreigner.